Machismo

 Machismo (/məˈtʃiːzmoʊ, mɑː-, -ˈtʃɪz-/; [maˈtʃismo]; [maˈʃiʒmu]; from Spanish macho 'male' and -ismo) is the sense of being "manly" and self-reliant, a concept associated with "a strong sense of masculine pride: an exaggerated masculinity".
-Machismo is a term originating in the early 1930s and 1940s best defined as having pride in one's masculinity.
-While the term is associated with "a man's responsibility to provide for, protect, and defend his family", Machismo is strongly and consistently associated with dominance, aggression, exhibition, and nurturance.
-The correlation to machismo is found to be deeply rooted in family dynamics and culture.
+Machismo is a term originating in the early 1940s and 1950s and its use became more widespread in popular culture in the 60s.
+While the term is associated with "a man's responsibility to provide for, protect, and defend his family", machismo is strongly and consistently associated with dominance, aggression, grandstanding, and an inability to nurture.
+Machismo is found to be deeply rooted in family dynamics and culture in Latin America and is exclusive to the region.

 The word macho has a long history both in Spain and Portugal, including the Spanish and Portuguese languages.
 Macho in Portuguese and Spanish is a strictly masculine term, derived from the Latin mascŭlus, which means "male".
 It was originally associated with the ideal societal role men were expected to play in their communities, most particularly Iberian language-speaking societies and countries.
-In addition, due to Latin America's history of conquest, battles and constant bureaucratic struggles, it was expected of men to possess and display bravery, courage, strength, wisdom and leadership.
-To ser macho (literally, "to be a macho") was an aspiration for all boys.
-As history shows, men were often in powerful and dominating roles thus portrayed the stereotype of a violent macho man.
+Ser macho (literally, "to be a macho") was an aspiration for all boys.
+As history shows, men were often in powerful and dominating roles thus portrayed the stereotype of the macho man.
 Thus the origin of machismo serves as an illustration of past history, the struggles that colonial Latin America faced and the evolution of gender stereotypes with time.

-Machismo is a factor challenged among different groups due to how an ideal man is expected to be portrayed, which builds pressure.
-Mentally, men may feel the need to take up more opportunities to meet expectations, such as supporting the home, or maintaining employment, leading to increased stress.
-This may also take a toll as physically well straining to be strong and overexerting the body, or the opposite of putting on weight by not having the desired physique and feeling inferior.
-Furthermore, researchers suggest that machismo can portray the supremacy or dominance that a man feels he has over a woman due to cultural and societal factors.